vaithak/le-counting-practice/README.md

 ## Running and testing solutions
 * First generate all instance problems and build the executables of the provided algorithms by running `make`.
 * Next build executable of your custom algorithms and place them in the `solutions` directory.
-You custom executable should take the json file containing the poset as a command line input.
+You custom executable should take the input file containing the poset as a command line input.
 * Now there are three main python files for running, plotting and analyzing the solutions.
-  - `run.py`:
-  - `plot_utils,py`:
+  - `run.py`: This file is for running combinations of algorithms and problem classes
+    - All the algorithms executables that will be run are defined in the dict `soln_execs` - [link](https://github.com/vaithak/le-counting-practice/blob/master/run.py#L33).
+The keys of this dict are the name of the algorithms and the corresponding value is the command to run the executable of that algorithm, where {0} will be replaced by the input filename.
+    - The problem classes that will be run for each algorithm are defined in the dict `prob_classes` - [link](https://github.com/vaithak/le-counting-practice/blob/master/run.py#L44).
+    - For each combination of (algorithm, problem_class), the results will be logged in a separate file in the `results` folder.
+      If a file already exists for a pair then it won't be run again.
+For example, if the `results` folder already contains a file `Tootsie-pop_AvgDeg_3.json`
+      , then the algorithm `Tootsie-Pop` won't be run again for the problem class `AvgDeg_3` (this is to ensure that one has moved the results someplace else and they don't get overwritten by mistake).
+  - `plot_utils,py`: This file is for reading the logs from the results folder and plotting the results.
+This file also contains similar dicts for problem classes and solutions.
+Simply run `python plot_utils.py`.
   - `error_comp,py`:

 <hr>